tbrunsch/Marple/README.md

   1. The method `addRelatedObjectsProvider` lets you specify which related objects to show in a dedicated panel when evaluating a certain object.

   1. The method `setAdditionalSettings` lets you specify how users can specify certain additional settings via UI that influence, e.g., how expressions are evaluated or how code completions are generated.
 One example that calls this method is the Marple extension "Directory Completions UI".
+The UI component for the user is provided by `AdditionalEvaluationSettings.createSettingsComponent()` and will be displayed as tab in the evaluation settings dialog (see [Evaluation Settings](#evaluation-settings-1)).

 ## Visual Settings